 During the Rif War in Morocco, the French Foreign Legion's outpost of Tarfa is threatened by Khalif Hussein's tribes but Sergeant Mike Kincaid devises a plan of survival until the arrival of French reinforcements.

 After the American Civil War, mercenaries travel to Mexico to fight in their revolution for money.
 The former soldier and gentleman Benjamin Trane meets the gunman and killer Joe Erin and his men, and together they are hired by the Emperor Maximillian and the Marquis Henri de Labordere to escort the Countess Marie Duvarre to the harbor of Vera Cruz.
-Ben and Erin find that the stagecoach is transporting US$ 3,000,000.00 in gold hidden below the seat and they scheme to steal it.
+Ben and Erin find that the stagecoach is transporting three million U.S. dollars in gold hidden below the seat, and they scheme to steal it.
 Along their journey, betrayals and incidents happen changing their initial intentions.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 The film was shot entirely on-location in Mexico.
 One day during a break in filming Charles Bronson and Ernest Borgnine decided to go to the nearest town for cigarettes.
 This meant saddling up in costume, sidearms and all, and riding to town.
 On the way, the pair was spotted by a truck full of federales, Mexican federal police, who, mistaking them for bandits, stopped them and held them at gunpoint until representatives from the film company showed up to vouch for them.
 See more »

 During the rifle marksmanship display at Maximillians ball, they use Pittsburghs rifle, a winchester 1894 which did not exist in 1866.
 Also the Americans carry colt SAA pistols not available until 1873.
 See more »